grnet/agora-sp/docs/version1/contact.md

-## Create a new contact information
+## Create a new contact
-To create a new Contact Information, the `superadmin`, `admin` or `service admin` must click to the **Contact Information** left sidebar menu option.
+To create a new Contact , the `superadmin`, `admin` or `service admin` must click to the **Contact Information** left sidebar menu option.

-When the user clicks to the Contact Information option, a new page with the list of existing Contact Information is presented.
+When the user clicks to the Contact Information option, a new page with the list of existing Contact  is presented.

-From this page a `superadmin`, `admin` or `service admin` user may create a new Contact Information just by clicking the **Create** option on the top right.
+From this page a `superadmin`, `admin` or `service admin` user may create a new Contact  just by clicking the **Create** option on the top right.

 | ![ContactInformation_create](assets/contact/create.png) |
 |:-------------------------------------:|